ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

    1. Model uncertainty, via either:
       1. a large ensemble of models in agreement with current multi-model project frameworks;
       1. an [objective model selection process](https://doi.org/10.1175/JCLI-D-14-00636.1);
-   2. Scenario uncertainty: for data derived from climate model simulations, data should be provided that is consistent with as many of the following scenarios as possible:
+   2. Scenario uncertainty: for data derived from climate model simulations, scenario-distinct data should be provided that is consistent with as many of the following scenarios as possible:
       1. RCP2.6, RCP4.5, and RCP8.5 scenarios, or;
       1. SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5 scenarios;
    3. Internal variability uncertainty, via ensemble simulations or other equivalent approaches.